robertpattersonCode/nexmo-front-bridge/README.md

 # nexmo-front-bridge
-a bridge to send messages from front to a nexmo sms
+a bridge to send messages from front to 1 or many nexmo sms numbers...

+becaue nexmo does not have an intergration for front.. or vice versa :(